publisha/publisha.github.io/pages/id2fixed_recipes.md

 ## Creative Cloud

-> Note: This section needs editing to bring up to date with InDesign CC 2017

 InDesign Creative Cloud 2014 introduced the ability to export the ePUB3 as a fixed-format package, and we can use this method to create a perfect acceptable ePUB3.
 However, it should be pointed out that the controls for the way certain aspects work in the export process (in the current version), are very limited:

  - There is no way to include footnotes as popups (they will simply be at the bottom of the page - as in your print version)